A chance visit to The Old Plough in Cobham, Surrey, prompted a quick return trip and inspired me to write a review.

 Children’s food and starters

-Fast forward a week and with my visiting mother- and father-in-law, we returned.
-This time with a reservation in the restaurant at 12.15pm.
+Fast forward a week and with my visiting mother- and father-in-law, we returned; this time with a reservation.
 We recognised a few people there from last time so knew that it must be popular with locals (usually a good sign).
 We were immediately escorted to our table.
 The restaurant wasn’t very busy at that time, but within the hour was packed out.